corvuslee/public/howto/vscode-stepfunctions_emr/README.md

 ## Provision cluster

-Start with just one step: create a cluster
+Start with just one step: create a cluster, to learn the basic of ASL.

-* Replace the *Pass* section (i.e., line 5-9) with the following
+* Replace the **Pass** section (i.e., line 5-9) with the following:

 ```json
 "Create_Cluster": {